thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-25-model-deployment-a-la-carte.md

 If you’ve got a trained model that can run alongside the rest of your product’s application code in a single runtime, an obvious move is just build the trained model into your application package and ship it to prod.

-As said above, being able to treat model artefacts as quite like normal first-party library dependencies is quite an operational load-off.
+As said above, being able to treat model artefacts as just like normal first-party library dependencies is quite an operational load-off.
 A lot of problems just don’t exist.

 ```python